letisiapangataa/letisiapangataa.github.io/_pages/university-of-auckland.md

 <p></p>
 ### Undergraduate Student
 <p></p>
-Tackling academia as a student who once was a self-taught computer programmer and designer, provided a fresh set of challenges.
+Tackling academia as a full-time and part-time student who once was a self-taught computer programmer and designer, provided a fresh set of challenges.
 Academia structured learning challenged my creative and practical learning style.
 <p></p>
 ---------------
 <p></p><p></p>